hlappa/aoc20/README.md

 $ elixir solution.ex
 ```

-inside the dayN folder and you should see answers for part 1 & 2.
+inside the dayN folder and you should see solutions/answers for part 1 & 2.